sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 The goal of the technique is to achieve the quantum circuit that provides the **best accuracy** on test data, as well as the **smallest ansatz size**.
 Since the objective of the fitness function is the test accuracy, we force the circuits-solution to be robust and to **avoid overfitting effects, being quantum classifiers with a high generalization power**.

 Taking into account the ansatz size, our goal is to minimize it as much as possible in order to have solutions that avoid expressivity problems.
-This is possible because we code identity gates, which allows the **possibility of eliminating gates, layers and even reduce the number of qubits in the circuits**.
+This is possible because we code identity gates, which allows the **possibility of eliminating gates, layers and even reducing the number of qubits in the circuits**.

 <p align="center">
     <img src="https://github.com/sergio94al/Automatic-design-of-quantum-feature-maps/blob/main/Images/Ansatz_build.png" width="500" height="350">